 The Firs or Fir Tree Farm, Saxham Street.

 Fir Tree Farm in Saxham Street should not be confused with Fir Tree Cottage (possibly aka Conifers) at the south west end of Main Road.
-Below is the 1939 census return for Fir Tree Cottage showing the occupants as Phyllis Burch and Thomas Burch.
+In 1939 the occupants of Fir Tree Cottage were Phyllis Burch and Thomas Burch.

 In 1976 the farmhouse was offered for sale with a range of ‘useful outbuildings’ and grounds extending to about 4.3 acres’, for £24,500.